egordorichev/BurningKnight/npc_and_quests.md

 * fix npcs that dont use money using "grab more money and come back"
 * stealing from shops under invis?
-* explosive projectiles
-* item, that gives you explosive projectiles

 * 100% granny chance
 * 100% dm chance